 How much you tell a boss about your health is your decision.
 Some people find it helpful to tell their employers about their diagnosis.
 Others wish to keep the specifics private.
-Do whatever feels right to you.
+Do what feels right to you.
 One reason to tell your boss is to make it easier when you need to change your work schedule or miss some work days.
-As long as you can do your work, there are laws to protect you from discrimination due to a brain tumor diagnosis.
-To learn more, please see the handout "Work Considerations."
+As long as you can do your work, there are laws to protect you from discrimination due to an illness.
+To learn more, please see the handout "Working During and After Treatment."